-Given Somalia’s population of 11.3 million people, its total $339.9 million in 2018 exports translates to roughly $30 for every resident in the Horn of Africa country.
+Given Somalia’s population of 15.2 million people, its estimated $165.8 million in 2021 exports translates to roughly $11 for every resident in the Horn of Africa country.
 That dollar metric is higher than the average $10 per capita one year earlier in 2020.

 Somalia’s Top 10 Exports

-In second place for improving export sales was oil seeds via a 242.4% increase.
+In second place for improving export sales was paper including items made from paper, via a 132% advance.

-Somalia’s shipments of electrical machinery and equipment posted the third-fastest gain in value up by 192%.
+Somalia’s shipments of ships and boats posted the third-fastest gain in value, up by 112.4%.

-The leading decliner among Somalia’s top 10 export categories was live animals thanks to a -60.5% drop year over year.
+The leading decliner among Somalia’s top 10 export categories was fruits and nuts, thanks to its -67.6% year-over-year reduction.

 The following types of Somali product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.